 Tip!: If you’re using the 16GB model NVIDIA SHIELD, we strongly recommend that you disable Video Preview Thumbnail generation.

 Note: The server’s data directory will always be placed on the original internal storage, even if you expand it with a USB drive or microSD card.
+This directory is not writeable.

 Expanding Internal Storage